LGBTQ culture in Vancouver

 Vancouver's (British Columbia, Canada) LGBTQ community is centered on Davie Village.
-Commercial Drive has historically acted as a gayborhood for the Vancouver lesbian community.
+In the past Commercial Drive has acted as a gayborhood for the Vancouver lesbian community.
 Historically, LGBTQ people have also gathered in the Chinatown and Gastown neighborhoods.
-Former establishments include Dino's Turkish Baths, a gay bathhouse on Hastings, and the city's first drag bar, BJ's, on Pender Street.
+Former establishments include The Castle Pub, Vanport Pub, and BJ's Drag Club.

-CBC has said Vancouver is seen as a haven for LGBTQ people, and Condé Nast Traveler has called Vancouver the most gay-friendly city in Canada.
+In 2021 a CBC article described Vancouver as "a safe haven for LGBTQ people from around the world".
+Condé Nast Traveler called Vancouver "Canada's most gay-friendly city".

 Community centres

-Qmunity, founded in 1979 as the Vancouver Gay Community Centre and formerly known as The Centre, is located on Bute Street in Davie Village.
+Qmunity, founded in 1979 as the Vancouver Gay Community Centre and formerly known as "The Centre", is on the corner of Bute & Davie Street.
+The organization is planning to open a new 17-storey community center in spring 2027.